raamana/visualqc/docs/interface.rst

 Common elements
 -----------------------------------

- - Double or right click would zoom the data being displayed.
+ - Double or right click would zoom the data being displayed
- - to rate, click the appropriate button, or press the key corresponding to its letter capitalized
+ - to rate, click the appropriate button, or *press the key corresponding to the capitalized letter* for that option
     - This is usually the first later e.g. ``G`` for ``Good``, ``s`` for ``Spikes``, ``R`` for ``Review later``
     - but can also be others (capitalized) if there is overlap with other words: ``M` for ``i'M tired``
  - You can not advance to next sbuject/scan/unit without rating the current one.
 If you are not sure yet about how to rate it, or need additional details or discussion, simply use ``Review later`` option.